Prison deaths mount in El Salvador’s gang crackdown

 Have you seen this man, he asked.
 Have you seen my brother?

-When police and soldiers fanned out across El Salvador to make their arrests earlier this year, Bukele tweeted the daily number of “terrorists” detained and talked tough about making their lives miserable.
+When police and soldiers fanned out across El Salvador to make their arrests, Bukele tweeted the daily number of “terrorists” detained and talked tough about making their lives miserable.

 Police and soldiers encircled neighborhoods or towns, set up checkpoints and searched door to door.
 They grabbed people standing in the street, commuting to work, at their jobs, in their homes.
 Sometimes it was a tattoo that got their attention, a picture in someone’s cell phone.
 Sometimes, they carried lists of names, people who had prior records or brushes with the law.
 They encouraged anonymous tipsters to drop a dime on gang members or their collaborators.